 a) If you are using my words on a one-time basis for an original, individual piece of artwork, I do not require a fee.
 I would, however, be grateful if you would send me a photograph of the work for my files.

 b) If you are reproducing my words in original art editions of more than two or three (such as lithographs, silkscreens, fiber art, or ceramics), and if you intend to sell these objects, then it is appropriate that we come to some mutually workable agreement for compensation.
 Please suggest what you think is fair, keeping in mind the size of the edition (i.e., number of times the piece will be reproduced) and the amount you will be paid for each piece.

 4. Publication and distribution

 If and when you sell or donate your artwork (or reproductions thereof) for use in other formats, as, for example, in an art book, please let the prospective publisher know that s/he must get my permission as well as yours to reproduce the work.
-Send a copy of your correspondence to my office so we can follow up if necessary.
+Please email me a copy of your correspondence, so I can follow up if necessary.
 In this way, we will be insuring that neither of our names or copyrights gets dropped from our work.
 Please be assured that I will not stand in the way of your work being published and distributed; I only want to see everyone properly credited and, where appropriate, compensated.